 As alluring as this fat freezing procedure appears, it has very serious side effects that not many people may not know about.
 One of the most serious adverse effects of CoolSculpting is a condition called Paradoxical Adipose Hyperplasia (also knowns as PAH or PH).
 According to the CoolSculpting medical device manufacturer, other side effects may include: late-onset pain that can last for weeks, development of a new or worsened preexisting hernia, hyperpigmentation, and frostbite or freeze burn just to name a few.

-Paradoxical Adipose Hyperplasia (PAH), also referred to Paradoxical Hyperplasia (PH) is a condition in which the fat cells treated by CoolSculpting morph into larger and/or harder cells resulting in the opposite effect of what CoolSculpting seeks to achieve.
+Paradoxical Adipose Hyperplasia (PAH), also referred to as Paradoxical Hyperplasia (PH) is a condition in which the tissue treated by CoolSculpting is damaged, resulting in the opposite effect of what CoolSculpting seeks to achieve -an increase of the targeted fat bulges.
 A person suffering from PAH may find that the treated area has grown three to four times its pre-treatment size (for example if a man had his chest area treated and developed PAH, he would experience enlarged breasts).
 Or, an even more disturbing presentation of PAH is a large, hard mass that develops in various shapes, sometimes in the form of the machine’s applicator.

 Is PAH from CoolSculpting permanent?

-Yes, unless it is resolved through surgery.
-Once a person develops Paradoxical Adipose Hyperplasia, it will not go away on its own.
-The only known way to resolve it is through plastic surgery.
-This is especially frustrating to persons undergoing CoolSculpting because their reason for doing the fat freezing procedure is to avoid invasive surgical procedures.
+Yes, once a person develops Paradoxical Adipose Hyperplasia, it will not go away on its own.
+The only known way to remove it is through plastic surgery.
+This is especially frustrating to people undergoing CoolSculpting because their reason for doing the fat freezing procedure is to avoid invasive surgical procedures.
+Based on reports from people that developed PAH and plastic surgeons that have attempted to remove it, multiple surgeries may be required and include but are not limited to abdominoplasty, excision, power-assisted liposuction (multiple), and liposculpture.
+In some cases, PAH affected tissue cannot be completely removed.

 I got PAH from CoolSculpting, who is liable for my injuries?